 Figure 8.
 ZED Camera and ZED Box on Plank Bottom-Up View

-To access the ZED box, the ZED SDK installed onto the box, and the connected ZED camera, a switch was set up to be used as an interface between a laptop and the ZED box.
+To access the ZED box, the ZED SDK was installed into the box interfacing with the connected ZED camera, also a switch was set up to be used as an interface between a laptop and the ZED box.
 The ZED camera was connected to the ZED box through a USB type A 3.0 cable.
-The ZED box was connected to a switch through an ethernet cable.
-And the switch was connected to a laptop through an ethernet cable.
-Figure 9 showcases the switch used and the power strip used to power the ZED Box, ZED Camera, and switch.
+The ZED box was connected to the switch and the switch connected to a laptop both through ethernet cables.
+Figure 9 shows the switch used and the power strip for the ZED Box, ZED Camera, and switch.